 Juicing Your Creative

 I went to High Point Furniture for the first time several years ago.
 I vividly remember when I arrived that first day that I instantly knew it was much more than I could have ever imagined.
 As I stood on a side walk, in the middle of downtown High Point, I was truly overwhelmed.
 Though I quickly realized it was, for me, the motherland of all things interior design and that for a week it would be total and complete design overload.
 Not to worry I loved every minute of it and couldn’t wait to go back!

 To me it was and is more than just a furniture market, it is a place I go to have my creative juices recharged!
 It is like spending a week walking thru a live magazine.
 A magazine so large that you know it will be impossible to see it all.
-There are 180 buildings with over 10 million square feet of showroom space many of which are multi-story, and they are spread out over the whole of downtown High Point, North Carolina and the surrounding area.
+There are 180 buildings, many of which are multi-story.
+They are spread out over the whole of downtown High Point and the surrounding area.

 So the big deal is, High Point Furniture Market is the epicenter of the interior design and furniture world.
 Each and every one of us, in the interior design profession, look to High Point Market as a sort of spring board for connecting with new and current products and trends.
-This is where we go to discover new and exciting products, attend seminars and be immersed in our own sort of Fashion Week for Furniture.
+This is where we go to discover new and exciting products, attend seminars and Immerse ourselves in a sort of Fashion Week for Furniture.

 The year’s October Fall High Point Market’s theme is Fashion Focus and directly correlates with much of my design philosophy so to speak and is very often how, when I am working with a client, I am able to discover or figure out what will work best for them.
 For me there is a direct connection with Fashion, Furniture and Interior Design.